dsbowen/sqlalchemy-function/docs_md/function_mixin.md

 </p>
 <b>*args, **kwargs : <i></i></b>
 <p class="attr">
     Arguments and keyword arguments which the Function model will pass into its <code>func</code> when called.
+The <code>FunctionMixin</code> constructor will not override arguments and keyword arguments if they have already been set.
 </p></td>
 </tr>
 <tr class="field">